minprog/programmeren-ki/other/decryptor/index.md

 | - key        | 3 | 3 | 3 | 3 | 3 | 3 | 3 | 3 | 3 | 3 | 3 | 3 |
 | = ciphertext | d | e | C | o | D | e | C | a | e | s | a | r |

 That seems to be English!
 Although the message wasn't so interesting, our algorithm does yield a correct result.
+The message's decryption key is -3.

 ## Assignment